Alert: Notifications and correspondence during COVID-19 restrictions

-- Do not have a New Zealand plug fitted.
+- do not have a New Zealand plug fitted

-- Are supplied with a travel adaptor to fit a New Zealand socket outlet.
+- are supplied with a travel adaptor to fit a New Zealand socket outlet

-- Have a cord that extends up (rather than down) from the plug or a plug with no covering insulation extending half way up the two plug pins.
+- have a cord that extends up (rather than down) from the plug or a plug with no covering insulation extending half way up the two plug pins

-- Have been specifically prohibited in NZ
+- have been specifically prohibited in New Zealand

 When using lights